 The most popular treatment for this age group is an open reduction with an anterior approach and bone shortening.
 Ligament tightening is often done as well.

 A reduction is rarely done for this age group because any bone changes are often permanent.
 However, you can still treat hip dysplasia, helping to delay arthritis in the future.

 No parent wants to face the reality that there is something wrong with their baby, but sometimes things happen despite our best efforts.
 Infant hip dysplasia is one of those things.

-Still, try to do as much as you can to prevent the condition.
-Make sure to use a proper carrier when babywearing, keep their legs loose when swaddling, and provide a wide car seat.
+Try to do as much as you can to prevent the condition.
+Use a proper carrier when babywearing, keep your baby’s legs loose when swaddling, and provide a wide car seat.

-But, if this condition still happens, the good news is it is usually easily corrected and won’t cause lasting issues if taken care of properly.
+But if your child still ends up with hip dysplasia, the good news is it is usually easily corrected and won’t cause lasting issues if taken care of properly.